 - Career Center Partner Program.
 This program helps to introduce students to the employers who are committed to hiring UO students.
 These employers offer a variety of opportunities, ranging from part-time jobs to internships and career positions.

 - Alumni Career Services.
 The center offers services to meet the needs of alumni seeking assistance in building their careers.
 Alumni are welcome to continue using the center's free services in Eugene or Portland for up to one year after graduation.
 After that period expires, alumni may access career-coaching services for a fee.
 Career fairs, Duck Connect, and the center website are available to all alumni, regardless of graduation date.

 - Student Employment Enhancement.
 One of the best ways to gain professional experience during college is through on-campus employment.
 Hundreds of student employee positions are available each year at a variety of times.
 In an effort to make the student employee experience as meaningful as possible, this program was created to support student supervisors.
 An evolving initiative, and you can learn more about it online.

-The UO Career Center is committed to providing customized opportunities and collaborative partnerships that support students who identify as traditionally underrepresented or underserved on campus.
+The UO Career Center is committed to providing customized opportunities and partnerships that support students who identify as traditionally underrepresented or underserved on campus.